monsoonmaelstrom/book2/book2.md

 I stay rigid within his embrace though.
 “I hear what you’re saying, *but* I don’t think it’s a good plan.
 And I still think you should have told me about it last night.
 You were already planning this last night, weren’t you?”

 “Yes.
 I was planning it last night.
 And fine, you asked, and I probably should have mentioned it.
-But unless you have a better solution, I don’t want listen to you tell me it’s a bad plan.”
+But unless you have a better solution, I don’t want to listen to you tell me it’s a bad plan.”
 Okay.
 I guess I’m still angry.

 “As a matter of fact, I do have a better solution.”